unconvent/EVAA/WHAT-THIS-BOILERPLATE-CAN-DO.md

 - Anti‑bot measures without external CAPTCHA: honeypot, time gate (≥ 2s), and a small math challenge.

 In short: this boilerplate handles sign‑in, plans, payments, and real AI features with plan limits.
 You can add your own features on top without rebuilding the basics.

+License

+This project is MIT‑licensed (see `LICENSE.md`).
+It’s free and open source — and will remain so.